Jamie Oliver says ‘children coming to school with empty lunchboxes’ in meals plea

 The Independent and the Food Foundation is calling for free school meals for all children in poverty

-Jamie Oliver has said children are coming to school with empty lunchboxes and no money for food as he called for more vulnerable pupils to qualify for free meals.
+Jamie Oliver has said children are coming to school with empty lunchboxes and no money for food as he called for more pupils to qualify for free meals.

-The chef called on the Conservative party to show “more kindness” as he warned hundreds of thousands of children were struggling from being excluded from the scheme.
+The chef warned “the most vulnerable in society” were struggling from being excluded from the scheme.

-It comes as a joint campaign by The Independent and The Food Foundation is calling on the government to give meals to all schoolchildren living in poverty but who are not currently eligible.
+It came as a joint campaign by The Independent and The Food Foundation urged the government to give meals to all schoolchildren living in poverty but who are not currently eligible.

 Currently, households must earn under £7,400 a year - excluding benefits - to receive free school meals.

-Around 800,000 children living in poverty are believed to be shut out from the scheme.

 Have you been affected by this story?
 Get in touch with zoe.tidman@independent.co.uk

+Nearly 2 million children in England are eligible for the scheme.
+But charities warn 800,000 more are living in poverty and shut out from this vital support.

-Oliver has called for more children to be covered by free school meals, telling BBC Radio 4’s Today programme the issue centred around “the most vulnerable kids”.
+Oliver has called for more children to be covered by free school meals, saying the issue centred around “the most vulnerable kids”.

-“We are talking about how bad is bad, the most vulnerable in society,” he said on Tuesday.
+“We are talking about how bad is bad, the most vulnerable in society,” he told BBC Radio 4’s Today programme on Tuesday.
 “So you could be on benefits and still not get those free school meals.”

+“If you earn over £7,400, you won’t get that free school lunch.
+But I think we’d all agree that there’s a massive gap between the means test for free school lunches as it stands and Universal Credit.

+“I think what the government are saying is Universal Credit tethers off and can go up to sort of £30,000 - £40,000, but really we’re talking about the bulk of them being around £14,000 per household.”

-The chef added: “What we have now is a situation where kids are coming in with nothing.
+Oliver added: “What we have now is a situation where kids are coming in with nothing.
 They've got nothing on their card.
 They've got nothing in their lunch box.”

-A joint investigation by The Independent and The Evening Standard has revealed children were even stealing from shops and the school canteen as they struggled for food in the cost of living crisis.
+A joint investigation by The Independent and The Evening Standard revealed children were even stealing from shops and the school canteen as they struggled for food in the cost of living crisis.

 Oliver said around 800,000 children should be getting free school meals who are not.
 “And the pressure on those parents are profound,” he said.

-The chef said it was important for all pupils to be fed and ready for the school day to help them learn equally.

-He said it was an issue of “fairness” if there are children “bouncing off the walls” because they had just had an energy drink for breakfast or asleep in class because they had not eaten at all.
+He said it was an issue of “fairness” if there were children “bouncing off the walls” because they had just had an energy drink for breakfast or asleep in class because they had not eaten at all.

+“If you can create an environment where every child has the ability to thrive at school, we know in every way shape and form that kids who have a lunch and breakfast learn better,” Oliver told the Today programme.

+“Their educational attainment is better.
+They do better, they get paid better, and they're more productive.
+But no one's taken it serious[ly] yet.”

 Register for free to continue reading